Ashenboy/collect-track-app/README.md

 ## 🖥️ Project Overview

-**CollectTrack** is a simple, modern React web application designed to help users organize, track, and manage their growing home collections.
-Now upgraded with auto-save, backup, and import/export capabilities for total data control!
+**CollectTrack** is a simple, modern React web application designed to help users organize, track, and manage their growing home collections with auto-save, backup, and import/export capabilities for total data control!

 Features include:
 - Dashboard overview with collection statistics